Hi, I’m Chloé.

 I work at the intersection of programming, filmmaking, neuroscience and media design.
 I’m currently a senior at Carnegie Mellon University, pursuing an interdisciplinary degree in Neuroscience and New Media with a minor in Intelligent Environments.

 I’m interested in the crossroads of visual narratives, cognition and scientific processes and how those fields can be translated through technology.
 My goal is to use emerging tech as a tool to learn more about the real world and create meaningful interactions for the people in it.
 I construct frameworks where the analog and digital can interact in complementary ways, instead of attempting to replace one another.
 I believe influential and successful work stems from curious inquiry, experimentation and research.
-I’m fascinated by the gaps that exist between people and disciplines and the unconventional ways they can be bridged.

 I recently conducted research on the effects of gendered emotion suppression on memory, which you can read more about here.